noleto/secor/README.md

 # Pinterest Secor

 Secor is a service persisting [Kafka] logs to [Amazon S3].
+This fork provides the ability to customize the Writer.
+For instance, it's is useful  if you don't want to be dependent on Hadoop SequenceFile format (see custom Write below).

 ## Key features
   - **strong consistency**: as long as [Kafka] is not dropping messages (e.g., due to aggresive cleanup policy) before Secor is able to read them, it is guaranteed that each message will be saved in exacly one [S3] file.
 This property is not compromized by the notorious temporal inconsisteny of [S3] caused by the [eventual consistency] model,